markgoodyear/markgoodyear.github.io/_posts/2015-06-24-using-es6-with-gulp.md

 {% endhighlight %}

 ### Creating an ES6 gulpfile
-To leverage ES6 you will need to install Babel (make sure you have Babel 6) as a dependancy to your project, along with the es2015 plugin preset:
+To leverage ES6 you will need to install Babel (make sure you have Babel 6) as a dependency to your project, along with the es2015 plugin preset:

 {% highlight bash %}
 npm install babel-core babel-preset-es2015 --save-dev